 An ancient Chinese proverb says, “May you live in interesting times.”
-My life has been extremely interesting.
-I have been blessed and I have struggled with both good and bad fortune, and I’m still standing, and still waiting for the best days to come.
+Do we ever!
+It seems that life gets more and more “interesting” every day.
+That said, have been blessed to have the life I’ve had and I’m still waiting for the best days to come.
 I have a positive attitude and a desire to live each moment while still facing forward.

-He served in the Colorado State Senate, the US House of Representatives, the US Senate, and ended his career as Ambassador to Switzerland.
+He served in the Colorado State House of Representatives, the US House of Representatives, the US Senate, and ended his career as Ambassador to Switzerland.